FAQs

 What if we do nothing?

 With each passing year, the condition of Herring River worsens while the cost of restoration and mitigation rises.
 Doing nothing leaves the river water impaired.
 High bacteria concentrations will continue to require closure of extensive oyster beds.
 EPA requirements are likely unachievable without the restoration, making expensive new wastewater treatment systems necessary.
-The Herring River wetlands will continue to emit, rather than store, potent greenhouse gases contributing to climate change.
-The town will be faced with the imminent cost of replacing the dike, which is at the end of its serviceable lifetime, along with deteriorating roadways upstream of the structure.
-A one-to-one replacement of such a tidal-blocking dike is not permitted under environmental protection laws today.
+The Herring River wetlands will continue to emit, rather than store, potent greenhouse gases, contributing to climate change.
+The Town will be faced with the imminent cost of replacing the dike, which is at the end of its serviceable lifetime, along with deteriorating roadways upstream of the structure.
+Replacing the dike with a similar tidal-blocking structure is not permitted under environmental protection laws today.

 Friends of Herring River